sinsedrix/sketchup-gsolaar-tools/README.md

 See the LICENSE and NOTICE files for more information.

-Copyright: Copyright (c) 2013 Cédric COULIOU
+Copyright: Copyright (c) 2013 CÃ©dric COULIOU

 License: CeCILL